AdguardTeam/KnowledgeBaseDNS/docs/dns-client/configuration.md

 ### `bootstrap` {#dns-bootstrap}

-The `bootstrap` object configures the resolving of [upstream](#dns-upstream) servers addresses.
+The `bootstrap` object configures the resolution of [upstream](#dns-upstream) server addresses.
 It has the following properties:

-- `servers`: The list of servers to use for resolving upstream servers hostnames.
+- `servers`: The list of servers to resolve the hostnames of upstream servers.

     **Property example:**